nuvem42/QuestionsGenerator2/README.md

     pip install sentencepiece protobuf torch transformers flask nltk

+### Remember:
-### Remember that to run the app.py in your codespace you need to activate the virtual enviroment
+to run the app.py in your codespace you need to activate the virtual enviroment